How To Change DNS Server [All Platforms]

 Android

-1. Enter your phone’s system settings and then go to the WiFi section.
+1. Enter your phone’s system settings > WiFi section.

-3. You might have to select view more to reveal all the advanced network settings.
+4. You might have to select “View More” to reveal all the advanced network settings.

-4. Here, select the IP address option and change it to static.
+5. Here, select the IP address option > change it to static.

 android phone ip address settings